 1. You Can’t See It

-Carbon monoxide is life-threatening because you aren’t able to view it, smell it with your nose or recognize it with your taste buds.
-It’s nonirritating in small amounts and can’t be filtered.
+Carbon monoxide is life-threatening because you cannot observe it, smell it with your nose or detect it with your taste buds.
+It doesn’t cause irritation in small amounts and can’t be filtered.

 Carbon monoxide is a side effect of used fuel.
-It can creep into your home during cold weather if the heat exchanger on your gas furnace breaks.
-While it depends on how considerable the leak is and the airflow in a residence, it can become deadly in only a few minutes.
+It can leak into your home during the winter if the heat exchanger on your gas furnace fails.
+While it depends on how considerable the leak is and the airflow in a residence, it can become deadly in just a few minutes.

 Once taken in, it has a half-life of around five hours.
-If you are breathing clean air, it will take five hours to remove it from your body.
-It will take another five hours to reduce that level by half.
+If you are breathing clean air, it will take five hours to take it out of your system.
+It will take another five hours to decrease that level by half.

 3. Carbon Monoxide Reaction Can Act Like Other Illnesses

-Carbon monoxide can also mimic symptoms that can be mistaken as the flu, viral infections and chronic fatigue syndrome, among other conditions.
+Carbon monoxide may also mimic symptoms that can be mistaken as the flu, viral infections and chronic fatigue syndrome, among other conditions.

 How to Guard Your Residence from Carbon Monoxide